 The vegetables extracts were obtained using cold water extraction method and the percentage yield calculated using the method of Kumar et al. (2020)

 2.2.
-Induction of hypercholesterolaemia in wistar rats
+Induction of hypercholesterolaemia in Wistar rats

 The rats were fed high fat diet comprising of standard rat chow (NVRI Dagwom Feeds, Vom) supplemented with unrefined groundnut oil, groundnut cake, coconut oil and wheat flour at 13%, 3%, 9% and 1%, respectively, of the feed.
 These feed ingredients were mixed, molded and baked in the oven at 550C to cake the feed and avoid wastage by the rats.
 All experimental rats were provided access to feed and water ad libitum for 6 weeks.
 During this period, the initial and final bodyweight of each rat was recorded, while three (3) rats each were randomly selected at day 0, 2 and 4 weeks to evaluate for lipid profiles.
 At week 6, the rats were randomly assigned to treatment groups and treated with extracts and astorvastatin orally daily for 7 days.
 The body weights of the rats were recorded at the end of the treatment and bled via jugular venesection to obtain the serum for lipid profile.
 The study lasted for 7 weeks.